Some people are told there is no Santa Claus. Their dick cousin tells them as vengeance for a lost game of Monopoly Junior. Or they saw Gremlins.

-Your parents used the mythos of the North Pole would inspire you to be your best self year-round.
+Your parents used the mythos of the North Pole to inspire you to be your best self year-round.
 Companies use the promise of future promotion to do the exact same thing.

 So what do you do if you want a promotion?

-There are other ways to get promoted that aren’t easy or wise to try to harness.
-For example, I know a handful of people who were promoted to their current role because they were the only person chosen to survive a team-wide layoff.
+There are other ways to achieve a promotion that aren’t easy or wise to try to harness.
+For example, I know a handful of people who were promoted to their current role because they were the only person to survive a team-wide layoff.
 I also know people who shadowed someone of retirement age and pounced when the role became vacant.

 Do not do these things.
 It’s so unwise.
 Too much can go wrong.
 It’s true that some wildebeests successfully cross the river by charging wildly right past the crocodiles, but that doesn’t make it a good strategy.

-In my career thus far, I’ve witnessed only two successful techniques for getting promoted that don’t rely on luck or circumstance.
+In my career thus far, I’ve witnessed only two successful techniques for getting a promotion that don’t rely on luck or circumstance.